 An amateur genealogist and genetic genealogist.
 Born in an English family, in Norfolk, East Anglia, England, UK.
-I first became interested in traditional genealogy over twenty eight years ago.
+I first became interested in traditional genealogy over twenty nine years ago.
 I still live in Norfolk, the home of the majority of my recorded ancestors.

 - 23andMe kit.
 M551698